micahriggan/blog/typescript-generics/Readme.md

 ## Conclusion
-By using generics we can define functions, classes, or types which work with whatever type, and still retain type safety.
+By using `generics<T>` we can define functions, classes, or types which work with variable types.
+This is powerful because it allows us to write logic that holds for many types